idiv-biodiversity/scddl/README.md

 -   **strict versioning**

     Data sets that are not inherently versioned will be tagged with the download date.
 This makes **reproducible research** possible.
-Additionally, these data sets have a link to the latest version.
+There **will be no link to the latest** version to enforce this strict versioning.

     A result of this is that **existing files are never overwritten**.
 All running jobs would have inconsistent results if files would be updated in